 Several options exist.
 Unlike federal loans, private loans have variable interest rates, fees, and strict credit criteria.
 These factors vary by lender and will determine the borrower's interest rate and fees.
 While interest may accrue on the loan while the student is in school, during grace, and during repayment, there are a variety of repayment plans and forbearance options.

 In financing the investment in your education, there are several private loan options available for you to consider.
-The comparison chart below displays some of the key factors.
-None of the loans have fees associated, and all offer at least a six month grace period upon separation from the University.
-All of these loans do have a cosigner option available if needed.
-It is important to allow time before the start of the semester to pursue all of the options you would like to explore so that you can make an informed decision as to your preferred option for the upcoming school year.
+The list below displays the lenders we frequently work with.
+These lenders do have a cosigner option available if needed.
+It is important to allow time before the start of the semester to pursue all of the options available so that you can make an informed decision for the upcoming school year.

-To further compare your private loan options and review their key features, and apply for the loan or loan options of your choice, use the following link: go.oru.edu/privateloans.
+To further compare your private loan option rates and apply for the loan of your choice, use the following link: go.oru.edu/privateloans.

 COMPARING YOUR OPTIONS